StBozov/ETL/README.md

 ## 4. Proposed Approach

-Given the above uncertainties and challenges, it is proposed to use a message broker (e.g., Apache Kafka) to replace the file-based event queue:
+Given the above uncertainties and challenges, I decided to use a message broker (e.g., Apache Kafka) instead of file-based event queue:

 - Kafka naturally supports multiple producers and consumers with ordered, durable event logs.
 - It simplifies scaling and concurrency, ensuring ordered processing per user partition.